You’re viewing the international version of the website. Choose preferred region to see the regional version of the website.

 Of course, the law received its fair share of criticism for being full of terms and measures that were not particularly well-defined.
 At the same time, it marks a novel direction for Russian legislation because, to an extent, it’s inspired by Western regulations and aims to centralize and streamline the industry.

-This trend is also supported by Decree No 706, which came into force in January 2021.
-This measure removes numerous outdated restrictions and requirements, making the Russian landscape a little easier for operators to navigate.
+This trend was also supported by Decree No 706, which came into force in January 2021.
+This measure removes numerous outdated restrictions and requirements, making the Russian online casinos and land-based gambling landscape a little easier for operators to navigate.

 For a while, the gambling market of Belarus prospered by catering to players from neighboring countries where gambling was illegal.
 However, in recent years, growth has subsided.